top of page

 The important factors when choosing your egg donor include age, availability, medical history, personality, location, and most important physical characteristics (such as eye, hair and skin color as well as blood type) that match yours and your family’s.

-Read more about our requirements for our egg donors here
+Read more about our requirements for our egg donors here(https://www.givingtreesurrogacy.com/donors/donor-requirements)

-Once you have joined Giving Tree family, our legal team will act as your counsel for all legal matters relating to your surrogacy in the United States.
-In all cases, you must have wills finalized before embryo transfer to ensure guardian care for your child in unfortunate event of your death.
+Once you have joined the Giving Tree family, our legal team will act as your counsel for all legal matters relating to your surrogacy in the United States.
+In all cases, you must have wills finalized before the embryo transfer to ensure guardian care for your child in the unfortunate event of your death.

-Some States will also require same sex couples to submit a second parent adoption application so both parents name will be listed on the birth certificate.
+Some States will also require same sex couples to submit a second parent adoption application so both parents' names will be listed on the birth certificate.
+Our legal team will advise you on the proper paperwork necessary.

 Still have more questions before starting your journey?